taivox/blog/README.md

-# Mitigating Docker Hub Rate Limitations and Crossplane Package Restrictions with Registry Proxies
+# Mitigating Docker Hub rate limitations and Crossplane package restrictions with registry proxies

-## The Challenge
+## The challenge

 In early 2025, Docker Hub announced a significant policy change: unauthenticated users would be limited to 10 image pulls per hour starting April 1st.
 This change introduced substantial constraints for development and production environments worldwide.
 Although the policy was not enforced, it was clear that it would be reinstated at some point in the future.
 More details can be found in [Docker's blog](https://www.docker.com/blog/revisiting-docker-hub-policies-prioritizing-developer-experience).